2014 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2014 Dime Value

 The 2014 Dime value remains approachable for coin enthusiasts at various collecting levels.
-Philadelphia-minted pieces in AU condition reach around $2.00, while MS examples can command $5.29.
+Philadelphia-minted pieces in AU condition reach around $2.00, while MS (Mint State — meaning uncirculated, with original luster) examples can command $5.29.

-Full Band (FB) designations add another premium tier.
+Full Bands (FB) designations add another premium tier.
 The 2014-P FB dime in MS condition is valued at $10.14, reflecting the sharper strike quality that collectors seek.
+FB means the horizontal bands across the torch on the reverse are fully separated — a sign of exceptional die quality.

 These coins present practical advantages for collectors.
 Roosevelt dimes face less competition than quarters or half dollars, making it easier to build a complete set at reasonable prices.